Learn how to improve business outcomes by leveraging analytics to make evidence-based decisions.

 Dubé earned a bachelor's degree from the University of Toronto in quantitative methods in economics in 1995, a master's degree in economics in 1996, and a PhD in 2000 from Northwestern University.
 He joined the Chicago Booth faculty in 2000.

-Hitsch enjoys skiing, cooking, and classical music.
+Hitsch is an avid skier, and during his free time he enjoys chocolate, literature, and classical music.
 He wants his students to learn that "good marketing isn't fluffy."

 Devin Pope studies a variety of topics at the intersection of economics and psychology.
 He has published work in top economics outlets such as the American Economic Review, Quarterly Journal of Economics, Journal of Political Economy, and Review of Economic Studies.
 He has also published in psychology and multidisciplinary outlets such as Management Science and Psychological Science.